Outboard motor: Four-stroke outboards

 Four-stroke outboards have been sold since the late 1920s, such as the Roness and Sharland.
 In 1962 Homelite introduced a four-stroke outboard a 55 hp motor, based on the four-cylinder Crosley automobile engine.
 This outboard was called the Bearcat and was later purchased by Fischer-Pierce, the makers of Boston Whaler, for use in their boats because of their advantages over two-stroke engines.
 In 1964, Honda Motor Co. introduced its first four-stroke powerhead.
 In 1984, Yamaha introduced their first four-stroke outboards, which were only available in the low-power range.
 In 1990 Honda released 35 hp and 45 hp four-stroke models.
 They continued to lead in the development of four-stroke engines throughout the 1990s as US and European exhaust emissions regulations such as CARB (California Air Resources Board) led to the proliferation of four-stroke outboards.
 At first, North American manufacturers such as Mercury and OMC used engine technology from Japanese manufacturers such as Yamaha and Suzuki until they were able to develop their own four-stroke engine.
 The inherent advantages of four-stroke motors included: lower pollution (especially oil in the water), noise reduction, increased fuel economy, and increased torque at low engine speeds.

 Honda Marine Group, Mercury Marine, Mercury Racing, Nissan Marine, Suzuki Marine, Tohatsu Outboards, Yamaha Marine, and China Oshen-Hyfong marine have all developed new four-stroke engines.
 Some are carburetted, usually the smaller engines.
 The balance are electronically fuel-injected.
 Depending on the manufacturer, newer engines benefit from advanced technology such as multiple valves per cylinder, variable camshaft timing (Honda's VTEC), boosted low end torque (Honda's BLAST), 3-way cooling systems, and closed loop fuel injection.
 Mercury Verado four-strokes are unique in that they are supercharged.

 Mercury Marine, Mercury Racing, Tohatsu, Yamaha Marine, Nissan and Evinrude each developed computer-controlled direct-injected two-stroke engines.
-Each brand boasts a different method of DI.
+Each brand has a different method of DI.

 Fuel economy on both direct-injected and four-stroke outboards measures from a 10 percent to 80 percent improvement compared with conventional two-strokes.

 However, the gap between two-stroke and four-stroke outboard fuel economy is beginning to narrow.
 Two-stroke outboard motor manufacturers have recently introduced technologies that help to improve two-stroke fuel economy.